lorenzofox3/tpl-stream/readme.md

 ### Containers

-You can interpolate some _containers_: Promise, Iterable(Array) or Objects These containers must contain a template, a string or another container
+You can interpolate some _containers_: Promise, Iterable(Array), Streams(anything that implements AsyncIterator) or Objects These containers must contain a template, a string or another container

 ```js